 iPhone X series (except iPhone XR) comes with “Super Retina” display powered by organic light-emitting diode (OLED) technology.
 Though OLED display is more efficient and also offers excellent viewing experience, it’s not perfect.
 And one of the downsides is the screen burn-in problem.
-But worry not; there are some reliable tricks to avoid burn-in issues on the iPhone X, Xs, Xs Max, and XR.
+But worry not; there are some reliable tricks to avoid burn-in issues on the iPhone X, Xs, and Xs Max.

 Before diving into the ways and means of fixing the iPhone X series OLED screen burn-in problem, let’s understand what it is and why it occurs.
 Once you’ve found the cause of the problem, the solution may not be too far away.

-How to Avoid OLED Screen Burn-In Issues on iPhone X, Xs, Xs Max, and XR
+How to Avoid OLED Screen Burn-In Issues on iPhone X, Xs, and Xs Max

 Now that you have discovered the main reason why image persistence issue crops up, let’s check out some of the effective solutions to avoid it!

 Always make sure to choose a shorter time for Auto-Lock on your iPhone.
 It will help you not just keep this problem at bay but also comes in handy in extending the battery life of your iPhone.
 If you find 30 seconds a bit too short, choose to keep the screen awake for up to 1 or 2 minutes.

 Step #1.
 Open Settings app on your iPhone.